CosmWasm/wasmvm/spec/Specification.md

 }

 type MessageInfo struct {
-    // bech32 encoding of sdk.AccAddress executing the contract
+	// binary encoding of sdk.AccAddress executing the contract Sender HumanAddress `json:"sender"`
-    Signer    string       `json:"signer"`
-    // amount of funds send to the contract along with this message SentFunds []Coin `json:"sent_funds"`
+	// amount of funds send to the contract along with this message Funds Coins `json:"funds"`
 }

 type ContractInfo struct {